who i am and what I do

 Hello!
 I’m Rachael.
 I have been spinning and dyeing fibre and yarn since 2012, and I can’t imagine doing anything else.
 My life is filled with colours and textures, and I create beautiful colour mixes and fibre blends that makers love to look at, touch and transform.

 Cat & Sparrow started in Australia in 2013, where Cathy, my business partner and I met and bonded over a shared love of spinning.
 We built it together until I left Australia to return to the UK in 2014.
-Cathy still runs Cat & Sparrow in Australia, and you can find her on Etsy.
+Cathy still runs Cat & Sparrow in Australia, which is on a hiatus at the moment while she is working in the UK.

 On the site you can find my hand-dyed fibres.
 I dye these in my home/studio using non-toxic acid dyes, which produce the most wonderful, rich colours.
 You can also find blended fibres, which I design and are made for me by a mill up in Yorkshire.
 I also stock beautiful imported silks which I get from India, including golden Muga silk and rich natural red-gold Eri or Peace silk.